The impact of memory on learning sequence-to-sequence tasks: Concluding perspectives

 \section{Concluding perspectives}

-We have introduced the stochastically switching Ornstein-Uhlenbeck process (SSOU) to model seq2seq machine learning tasks.
-This model gives us precise control over the memory of the generated sequences, which we used to study the interaction between this memory and various machine learning models trained on this data, ranging from simple auto-regressive models to convolutional and recurrent neural networks.
-We found that the accuracy of these models is governed by the interaction of the different time scales of the data, and we discovered an intriguing interplay between the memory of the students and the sequence which leads to non-monotonic error curves.
+We have applied the stochastically switching Ornstein-Uhlenbeck process (SSOU) to model seq2seq machine learning tasks.
+This model gives us precise control over the memory of the generated sequences, which we used to study the interaction between this memory and various neural network architectures trained on this data, ranging from simple auto-regressive models to convolutional and recurrent neural networks.
+We found that the accuracy of these models is governed by the interaction of the different time scales of the data, and we discovered an intriguing, non-trivial interplay between the architecture of the students and the sequence which leads to non-monotonic error curves.

 An important limitation of the SSOU model considered here is that it only allows one to study correlations that decay exponentially fast.
 As a next step it would be interesting to explicitly consider the impact of long-range memory in the data sequence.
-This could be implemented in the SSOU model e.g. by choosing a long-ranged waiting time distribution, such as a power law.
+This could be implemented in the SSOU model e.g.\ by choosing a long-ranged waiting time distribution, such as a power law.
 Another limitation concerns the linearity of the model analysed here.
 We speculate that a nonlinear model could provide insights into the different ways AR and CNN utilise the data.
-In our model, one could implement a tunable nonlinearity by adding a non-quadratic term of increasing amplitude to the trap potentials, \cref{eq:potential}.
-Similarly, to enrich the statistical dependencies within the sequence, one could generate non-symmetric sequences with respect to a $x \to -x $ sign inversion, by implementing two different waiting times.
-It would also be intriguing to analyse the impact of sequence memory on the dynamics of simple RNN models~\cite{sompolinsky1988chaos, sussillo2009generating}, such as those with low-rank connectivity~\cite{mastrogiuseppe2018linking, schuessler2020interplay}.
+In our model, one could implement a tunable nonlinearity by considering e.g. a double-well potential with increasing amplitude of the potential barrier.
+Similarly, to enrich the statistical dependencies within the sequence, one could generate non-symmetric sequences with respect to a $x \to -x $ sign inversion, by implementing two different waiting-time distributions.
+It would also be interesting to analyse the impact of sequence memory on the dynamics of simple RNN models~\cite{sompolinsky1988chaos, sussillo2009generating}, such as those with low-rank connectivity~\cite{mastrogiuseppe2018linking, schuessler2020interplay}.